bgruening/galaxy-rna-workbench/README.md

 # Support and bug reports

-For support, questions, or feature requests fill bug reports at https://github.com/bgruening/galaxy-rna-workbench/issues.
+For support, questions, or feature requests fill bug reports on our [issue page](https://github.com/bgruening/galaxy-rna-workbench/issues).
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 # MIT license